-To give you some reference as to how the, “King Kong” of social stigmas visited my doorstep, I’ll have to start at the beginning, with a life altering phone call.
+To give you some reference as to how one of the “King Kongs” of social stigmas visited my doorstep, I’ll have to start at the beginning, with a life altering phone call.
 After years of battling with addiction and depression my best friend had taken his life.
 I’ll remember that moment for the rest of my life if only for the fact that my hearing did that strange thing where it switches from stereo to one speaker being noticeably louder than the other.
 Oddly enough I didn’t cry, not right away anyway, I just continued in a perpetual fog feeling as if someone had placed a cup over my right ear.

 I’d like to say that the strange ambivalence was shocking but it wasn’t.
 J and I had lived together on two separate occasions, the first was a veritable golden age and the second was like sitting on a veranda that overlooked the ninth ring of hell.
 He was completely hooked on prescription opiates at this point and I was moving in to keep tabs as he went through an outpatient rehab at a local hospital.
 It reminded me of a comic book I had read as a child where an ancillary character runs into the hero’s evil doppelganger.
 Every one of his redeeming traits had regressed to become its total opposite.